 To schedule an appointment with the pastor, please contact the church office or the pastor at firstname.lastname@example.org directly.

-The death of a Christian, is an occasion for thanksgiving and the proclamation of the resurrection of Jesus Christ.
-Every activity surrounding such a death and burial should point to God’s Good News who is Jesus Christ.
+The death of a Christian is an occasion for thanksgiving and the proclamation of the resurrection of Jesus Christ.
+Every activity surrounding such death and burial should point to God’s Good News who is Jesus Christ.
 Death is our final enemy and Christians believe that the work of the cross, Jesus Christ has conquered or fear of death.
-This is the primary basis of the Christian celebration of Easter, namely that Christ rose from a physical death and his promise of eternal life.
+The work of Jesus on the cross is the primary basis of the Christian celebration of Easter, namely that Christ rose from physical death and his promise of eternal life.

 For pastoral care and to help in planning, the pastor should be notified immediately upon the death of a member of the congregation.
 No plans for the funeral should be made apart from consultation with the pastor and appropriate parish staff.
 When possible, it is a good idea to plan the funeral liturgy well before to avoid planning during a time of grieving.